 From Sarajevo come the greatest number of children born of mixed marriages in ex-Yugoslavia, the First World War started in Sarajevo, in the Second World War the Muslims of Sarajevo hid the Jewish families from common enemy, images of the greatest horror dating from the recent war in Bosnia come from Sarajevo…

 Bregovi?’s new work Three Letters from Sarajevo is inspired by the complexities of the peoples and history of Sarajevo, the city of different religions, known as ‘Jerusalem of the Balkans’.
-He explores and celebrates it in this unique piece written for a solo instrument, the violin, that – played in Western, Oriental and Klezmer way – unites on the allegorical level, the three religions that are the biggest treasure and curse of Sarajevo.
+He explores and celebrates it in this unique piece written for a solo instrument, the violin, that – played in Western, Eastern and Klezmer way – unites on the allegorical level, the three religions that are the biggest treasure and curse of Sarajevo.